wilsotobianco/prescrypto-docs/docs/tutorial/overview.md

 ### See list of memberships from one hospital

 Other use of case is when a medic admin only wants to see the memberships by hospital.
-Lets see one example.
+Let's see one example.

 ```bash
 curl --request GET \